Reviews

 The gin has many flavors, but the core flavour of piny juniper, tainted by the mild spicy heat of citrus, coriander and cardamom, remains the heart of the spirit.
 The other botanicals are only an accent to this main flavour.
 Botanist is an old-fashioned dry Gin.
 However, this “traditional gin” is easy to drink as a sips spirit.

-See also Sculptnation Test Boost Review
+See also Kamikoto Knives Review

 Gin is not something that should be enjoyed by most people.
 Following my review, I created a couple of cocktails starting with a traditional Gin and Tonic (see the below).
 G&Ts I enjoy are strong and almost 1:3 gin/tonic.
 The Botanist Gin is a great choice.
 The tonic is a firm juniper, and the subtle nuances of other botanicals dance around in the glass.
 This makes the mix drink an enjoyable treat for sipping on a hot afternoon.